Intellectual & Developmental Disabilities (IDD)

 - For children we focus on strengthening skills in the major developmental domains.
 This may include training and activities in areas such as self-help, language and cognitive development, and psychosocial skills.

-- For adults our services may include training in activities to strengthen appropriate developmental functioning in areas of self-care, mobility, socialization, independent living, and self-advocacy and rights.
+- For adults our services include training in activities to strengthen appropriate developmental functioning in areas of self care, mobility, socialization, independent living, self-advocacy and rights.

 American Association on Intellectual & Developmental Disabilities

 Brain Injury Association of North Carolina